rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day11.md

 ```
 Question 2, about macroeconomic risk factors, scored 0.833 confidence and also passed on the first try, correctly citing specific real figures from the document (a $2,755 million portfolio impact from a hypothetical rate rise, and a $139 million interest expense change).

-Question 3 was the real test of the CRAG fallback — asking for Apple's *current* stock price, something no 10-K filing could ever contain.
-The system correctly recognized this, automatically switched `retrieval_source` to `"web"`, and returned a real, current answer: **$282.50 per share, roughly $4.168 trillion market capitalization** — genuinely live information the local documents could never have supplied.
-All three questions passed with **zero rewrites needed** — a genuinely clean run.
+Question 3 was the real test of the CRAG fallback, asking for Apple's *current* stock price, something no 10-K filing could ever contain.
+The system correctly recognized this, automatically switched `retrieval_source` to `"web"`, and returned a real, current answer: **$282.50 per share, roughly $4.168 trillion market capitalization**, genuinely live information the local documents could never have supplied.
+All three questions passed with **zero rewrites needed**  a genuinely clean run.

 ## The flow of Day 11